SuchetiKanere28/Machine-Learning-NLP-Project/README.md

-# 🧠 Automated Job Role Prediction from Resume and Job Description using Traditional Machine Learning Approaches
+# Automated Job Role Prediction from Resume and Job Description using Traditional Machine Learning Approaches

 The objective of this project is to automatically classify job positions with the help of Natural Language Processing (NLP) and Machine Learning (ML) algorithms.
 The objective is to predict the appropriate category or position of the job based on the resume or job description text.
 The concern is important because resume screening and role matching take too much time manually and are subject to human errors.
 A smart system with a capability to process text and classify roles correctly saves job seekers, recruiters, and HR departments time in hiring.
 Two data sets were utilized — one with resumes and the other with categorized updated resumes.
 A series of ML models were trained and tested after post-text preprocessing and TF-IDF vectorization.
-In all, the Random Forest Classifier provided the optimal results with an accuracy rate of approximately 93% for Dataset 1 and 90% for Dataset 2.
+In all, the SVM provided the optimal results with an accuracy rate of approximately 64% for Dataset 1 and 94% for Dataset 2.
 Experiment results show that standard ML approaches, with the addition of proper text representation, can successfully carry out automated job role prediction with acceptable accuracy and efficiency.

 <img src="UI_Machine_Learning/UI Video.gif" width="1000">

-# 📂 Dataset Source
+# Dataset Source
-🧾**Dataset 1** – Resume Dataset
+**Dataset 1** – Resume Dataset

  * **File Name:** Resume.csv